 Attention should be drawn to the social restrictions pertaining to COVID-19, which have impacted the Company during the reporting period, and are expected to continue to impact the operations and revenue of the Company in the foreseeable future.
-As a result of these restrictions, all face-to-face activities have been cancelled from March 2020 onwards.
+As a result of these restrictions, face-to-face activities have been limited or transformed into online events.

 The COVID-19 restrictions impacted, and are expected to continue to impact, the Company's ability to meet the obligations prescribed in its grant agreement, in particular its ability to offer live, face-to-face events.
-These include a parent retreat, workshops and symposia.
-The Company has tentative plans to convene a parent retreat in September 2020, depending on government regulations relating to social restrictions at that time.
-All other live events for the remainder of 2020 have been cancelled or postponed until 2021.
+These include ongoing parent retreats and symposia primarily.
+The Company has deferred holding parent retreats until at least May 2022, depending on government regulations relating to social restrictions at that time.
+All other planned events will be held online or as a hybrid event (online and face to face).
 To compensate for these changed activities, variations to the grant deliverables, especially in the form of online resources, have been agreed with the grantor to alleviate the immediate impact of the COVID pandemic.
 Furthermore, the Company is seeking alternative sources of revenue to ensure continuation of operations, including partnerships and collaborations.